-- Find your antivirus in the list of scanned apps.
+- Find your antivirus app in the list of scanned apps.

-- Select all files connected to the antivirus and click Remove.
+- Select all files connected to the antivirus app and click Remove.

 App Cleaner & Uninstaller allows you to find even the leftovers of already removed apps.
 So if you forgot to quit the antivirus, don’t worry.
-Just launch the uninstaller again and check the Remains tab.
-Remove the service files from there.
+Just launch the uninstaller again and go to the Remaining Files section.
+Remove the service files of antivirus from there.

 Then restart your Mac.
 The problem should be resolved.